Ayokanmi-Adejola/Frontend-Development-Cohort-3/Readme.md

 3. Fixing UI and JavaScript issues
 4. Writing clean commits and pull requests

-## Assignment Goal
-Fix the issues in this codebase and improve the quality of the website.

 ## Project Files
 1. index.html
 2. style.css